gmlewis/flutter-update-exports/README.md

 If the current `*.dart` file already contains `export` statements, the extension attempts to find the primary directory being exported.
-It then removes all the `export` statements pointing to this directory and replaces them with a list of all the `*.dart` files in that directory, in sorted filename order.
+It then removes all the `export` statements pointing to that directory and replaces them with a list of all the `*.dart` files in that directory, in sorted filename order.